 5. UITP is an association connecting all in the sector – authority, operator, industry supplier, academic and institute.
 How do you use UITP to help grow your idea and ambition in the development of public transport?

-[Mr. Hu] “As a most influential organization in the public transport area, UITP continues to plan and implement a series of events or promote the development of public transport in various ways.
-As the supplier of public transport undertaking, Yutong always actively participates in the forum and exhibitions organized or sponsored by UITP, and has supported and sponsored a number of visits and exchanges, i.e., the related activities of UITP Pavilion during the 2010 Shanghai World Expo, where the UITP members from different countries could conduct face-to-face communication and exchanges with each other.
+[Mr. Hu] “As a most influential organisation in the public transport area, UITP continues to plan and implement a series of events or promote the development of public transport in various ways.
+As the supplier of public transport undertaking, Yutong always actively participates in the forum and exhibitions organised or sponsored by UITP, and has supported and sponsored a number of visits and exchanges, i.e., the related activities of UITP Pavilion during the 2010 Shanghai World Expo, where the UITP members from different countries could conduct face-to-face communication and exchanges with each other.
 In another word, Yutong promotes the development of public transport through a variety of ways and enhances its supply ability of public transport products in the process.”

 6. What would be the one phrase you give as a piece of advice to those young talents who want to devote their energy in the public transport sector?

 [Mr. Hu] “Young talents are the driving force of the development of public transport.
 Especially under the requirements of intelligentization, environment friendliness and high efficiency, both the public transport operators and providers of public transportation facilities need to adapt to the rapid technical changes and take more effective measures so as to meet the needs of social development.”